-Spread over 4 floors covering 140,000 square meters area, Paseo Alcorta shopping mall can be found easily in the picturesque Palermo Chico area known for its wonderful landscapes and architecture.
+Spread over four floors covering 140,000m² area, Paseo Alcorta shopping mall can be found easily in the picturesque Palermo Chico area known for its beautiful landscapes and architecture.
 The mall offers comfortable and excellent options for buying and entertainment.
-It features more than 300 stores, a parking lot for 1,400 cars, a playing area, cinema halls, a supermarket, and a fantastic food area having 1000 seating capacity.
+It features more than 300 stores, a parking lot for around 1,400 cars, a playing area, cinema halls, a supermarket, and a food court.Address: Jeronimo Salguero 3172, Buenos Aires 1425, Argentina

-Most impressive and one of the biggest shopping centers in Buenos Aires, Abasto is situated in a building that dates back to the final years of the 19th century.
-The Abasto features 250 brand stores, a food arena, 12 movie theatres, an amusement park, and an interactive educational museum for youngsters.
-Shopping in Abasto is an efficient and fun shopping experience!
+Most impressive and one of the biggest shopping centres in Buenos Aires, Abasto, is situated in a building dating back to the 19th century.
+The Abasto features 250 brand stores, a food arena, 12 movie theatres, an amusement park, and an interactive educational museum for youngsters.Address: Av.
+Corrientes 3247, C1193 CABA, Argentina

-Highlights: antiques, crafts, food, books, live music
+Highlights: Antiques, crafts, food, books, live music

 Location: Madres Headquarters, Buenos Aires, Argentina

-Highlights: souvenirs, tango and street performances
+Highlights: Souvenirs, tango and street performances

 Location: Caminito, Buenos Aires, Argentina

-Highlights: arts and crafts, street performances, road side boutiques
+Highlights: Arts and crafts, street performances, roadside boutiques